-Transdermal progesterone is easily absorbed by the body, and can be applied anywhere topically.
-It is recommended to rotate the areas of the body in which it is applied so that no one area gets too saturated.
+Because progesterone cream is easily absorbed by the body, it can be applied to smooth skin areas - like the inner arms or thighs, throat, wrists, abdomen, or chest - once or twice a day for cycles of 21 days on and 7 days off, depending on your prescribed dose.
+Rotate areas in which it is applied so that no one area gets too saturated.

-Progesterone replacement therapy can be transmitted through a patch that is affixed to the skin.
-This eliminates the need to remember to take a daily pill, and also allows for a slow steady release into the body.
-However, skin irritation is possible.
+Progesterone replacement therapy can be transmitted through a patch that is affixed to a clean, dry area of the skin.
+Progesterone patches are usually combined with estrogen.
+They last for a few days or weeks before needing to change them out, which eliminates the need to remember to take a daily pill and also allows for a slow, steady release of the hormone into the body.

 Although these types of progesterone replacement therapy can be effective for eliminating symptoms of hormonal imbalance, none come without side effects, like the aforementioned liver damage in addition to dizziness and decreased blood pressure, among others.